Administration order

 Minimal assets process bankruptcy (MAP)

-A route into bankruptcy in Scotland aimed at people with a low income and not many assets.
-MAP bankruptcy is cheaper and more straightforward than sequestration (full administration) bankruptcy.
+A type of bankruptcy in Scotland.
+It is for people with low income and not many items of value (assets).
+MAP bankruptcy is cheaper and more simple than regular bankruptcy.

 Minimum payment

-This is the lowest payment a creditor will accept for a debt, unless a reduced payment plan has been arranged.
+The lowest payment the people you owe will accept for a debt.
+This is unless a reduced payment plan has been worked out.

 Money advisers